Aspen Healthcare & Quality of Life Program

 - Create a system of best practices which can trigger reform processes and developments in the healthcare sectors in the region and stimulate the use of market synergies.

-The 2018 – 2019 iteration of our program continues to be coordinated by Prof. Dr. Alexandru Rafila (Aspen Healthcare & Quality of Life Program Director) and benefits from the valuable support of:
+The 2018 – 2019 iteration of our program was coordinated by Prof. Dr. Alexandru Rafila (Aspen Healthcare & Quality of Life Program Director) and engaged approximately 300 healthcare specialists in debates on healthcare policies, benefiting from the valuable support of:

 - Institutional Partners: Ministry of Health, Presidential Administration, Committee for Public Health of the Romanian Senate, Committee for Health & Family of the Romanian Chamber of Deputies, National Health Insurance House, National School of Public Health, Management and Professional Development